substrate-asia/hackathon-2021-spring/teams/30-SkyePass/docs/prosepct.md

 Treasury is built for those who contributes to the community: those who translate documentations, those who build extensions and those who contribute to the core code base.
 SkyeKiwi team will permanently hold 29% voting rights in decisions and 3 veto rights per calendar year, partners before the official launch will also be granted 20% voting rights.
 And we leave the rest to all other treasury contributors proportionally.
 These numbers or proposals are not final.
 We still have a lot to figure out.

+### Resource for Future Development

+We are blockchain and impact investing ethusiathics that have been around since 2015.
+We have worked with huge funds, early crypto adopters, world class agencies and entreprises, brilliant entrepreneurs and problem solvers in Asia and North America.
+After the PoC phase, we can fill up a world class advisory and operation team in a few weeks.